 For our business, my wife and I have periodically order copies online and pick them up at our local office supply store when we don’t have time to wait around for a bulk job to be completed.
 Instead, we upload our documents, choose the quantity and formatting, and drive to the store when the order is ready.

-We pay the same amount as we would in-store, but it’s more convenient and we get bonus Ebates cashback too!
+We pay the same amount as we would in-store, but it’s more convenient and we get bonus Rakuten cashback too!

-To see if your copy order qualifies for Ebates cashback, type the name of any of these recommendations into the search bar to find out.
-Otherwise, you can always enter “copy” or “print” into the Ebates search bar to find other online copy shops.
+To see if your copy order qualifies for Rakuten cashback, type the name of any of these recommendations into the search bar to find out.
+Otherwise, you can always enter “copy” or “print” into the Rakuten search bar to find other online copy shops.

 21. Best Value Copy

 Best Value Copy is one of the best online print shops for black and white or color copies.
 Unlike some of the other online-only copy shops, you won’t pay a setup fee and you pay the same flat rate for each copy, regardless of quantity.

 Here’s what you can expect to pay for each page copied: